Aspose/releases.aspose.com/content/en/page/python-net/new-releases/aspose.page-for-python-via-.net-24.1.0-windows-x32.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Page for Python via .NET 24.1.0, Windows x32 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Create feature-rich applications to generate, modify, convert, and manage XPS, PostScript (PS), and Encapsulated PostScript (EPS) documents with Aspose.Page for Python via .NET 24.1.0 on Windows x32!

+### Convenient XPS Document Generation & Editing

+This release of the Python API enables you to craft XPS documents from scratch or edit the existing ones.
+It also allows you to manipulate document pages easily.

+### Enhanced XPS Element Control

+Manage individual elements like canvases, paths, and glyphs seamlessly.
+Create vector graphics and text strings with immaculate control on Win32.

+### XPS to PDF & Image Conversion Accuracy

+Transform your XPS documents to industry-standard PDF file format accurately.
+Similarly, you can export the XPS document as various images for extended use.

+### Handle EPS Files With Ease

+Generate, modify, and save EPS files on 32-bit Windows architecture smoothly.
+The Python library includes PostScript language levels 1-3 support and allows vector graphics creation, image inclusion, and conversion to other formats.

+### Optimized PDF Export

+Develop PDF generation solutions in Python and export XPS documents directly to PDF streams for efficient processing.

+### Advanced Hyperlink Management

+With the XPS processing API, users can create and manage hyperlinks within their XPS documents to simplify navigation.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Page for Python via .NET 24.1.0 Release Notes](https://releases.aspose.com/page/python-net/release-notes/2024/aspose-page-for-python-via-.net-24-1-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}